C1904H/portfolio/README.md

 # Portfolio
-A responsive single page application (SPA) to showcase my professional portfolio.
+A responsive single page application (SPA) built using Vite and Tailwind to showcase my professional portfolio.